|

 point sets and shapes.

-While there is a recommended
+While there is

-book, we will rely a lot on handouts and class
+book, we will rely a lot on handouts and

-notes.
-Material from several recent (and not-so
+class notes.
+Material from a few recent (and

-recent) papers will also be covered.
-Since the main
+not-so recent) papers will also be

-evaluation will be done through homework (around 6
+covered.
+Evaluation will be done through

-assignments) and a course project.
-No exams will be
+project.
+No exams will be given.

 |